 - There are over 2.9 million apps available for download on the Google Play Store globally.

-- The Apple App Store has 2 million apps available for download.
+- As of April 2020, The Apple App Store has 4.2 million total active apps available for download.

 - Tinder generated more revenue than any other non-game app in 2019